tengmx/tengmx.github.io/index.md

 ### Research

-I develop computational and statistical methods for genomics analysis.
+I develop computational methods and tools  for genomics analysis.
 Particularly, I focus on inferring genomics findings by pre-processing and analyzing of high-throughput sequencing data and by integrating and visualizing with public data resources.
 My latest researches include